-2. Part A: Offset Suitability
+2. Part A: Offset suitability

-This section provides details of the clearing site, assesses the suitability of the proposed offset site, and includes details regarding approved clearing, gain and site improvement calculations.
+This section provides details of the development site, and includes details regarding approved clearing, gain and site improvement.
 This section should be read in conjunction with Part B, but due to its technical nature, the information it contains is not intended to be placed on title (e.g. Covenant under the Victorian Conservation Trust Act 1972).
-The location of the clearing site and the proposed offset site are provided in Figures 1 and 2 respectively.
+The location of the development site and the proposed offset site are provided in Figures 1 and 3 respectively.
+The Sievers Lane offset site is included within the ABP offset strategy approved by DoEE on 25 January 2019 (Biosis 2019).

-2.1 Clearing Site Details
+2.1 Development Site Details

-Landowner of development site Alliance Business Park Pty Ltd Location and address of clearing site 165 - 195 O'Herns Road, Epping, Victoria Local Government Area City of Whittlesea Catchment Management Authority Port Phillip and Western Port Responsible Authority Department of Environment, Land, Water and Planning Permit applicant Alliance Business Park Pty Ltd Planning Permit Number (ID) 716886 Date Approved 21 November 2017 EPBC Act Referral 2017/7930 Date Approved 25 September 2018
+Landowner of development site Alliance Business Park Pty Ltd Location and address of development site 165 - 195 O'Herns Road, Epping, Victoria Local Government Area City of Whittlesea Catchment Management Authority Port Phillip and Western Port Responsible Authority Department of Environment, Land, Water and Planning Permit applicant Alliance Business Park Pty Ltd Planning Permit Number (ID) 716886 Date Approved 21 November 2017 EPBC Act Referral 2017/7930 Date Approved 25 September 2018